‘Canadian Kim Kardashian’ Kami Osman Sticks Out Her Tongue As She Flaunts Curvy Booty In New Photo

 “Hot as always!!!” a fourth added.

-As The Inquisitr reported Kami received similar comments when she uploaded a photo of herself rocking a tiny string bikini in a stunning black and white photo which she posted a couple of weeks ago.
+As The Inquisitr reported, Kami received similar comments when she uploaded a photo of herself rocking a tiny string bikini in a stunning black and white photo which she posted a couple of weeks ago.

 She also recently treated fans to a video of her seductively dancing in an all-leather outfit.
 The video post currently has over 120,000 views and close to 200 comments.